smithy-lang/smithy/docs/source-2.0/tutorials/full-stack-tutorial.rst

 Setting up the project
 ======================
-This application will consist of a 4 major components:
+This application will consist of 4 major components:

 1. A model, which defines the service
 2. A server, which handles requests for coffee